sarahamick/classification_algorithms/README.md

 Classifier #2: ID3 Decision Tree: Buids a decison tree using Information Gain to calculate splitting criteria.
 Predicts a tuple's class by traversing that tuple through the tree, and identifying the class of the leaf where it lands.

-To run:
 To run with kNN: $ java Main knn
 To run with ID3 $ java Main id3